Who is Buddha? Origin, history and significance in Buddhism

 Introduction

-The Buddha is one of the world's most well-known spiritual figures.
+Buddha is one of the most well-known spiritual figures in the world.
 His image is associated with calm, meditation, and a form of inner wisdom.
-Yet, behind the statues and symbols, there is first and foremost a story: that of a man, an approach, and a teaching that has endured through the centuries.
+Yet, behind the statues and symbols, there is primarily a story: that of a man, an approach, and a teaching that has spanned centuries.

-This article looks back at the origin of the Buddha, what it means to "be awake", and the place of his figure in the Buddhist tradition — but also in modern meditation spaces.
+In this article, we revisit the origin of the Buddha, what it means to be "enlightened," and the place of his figure in the Buddhist tradition—as well as in modern meditation spaces.

 Buddha: what does this word mean?